 - Cheekwood Harvest.

-Visit the Cheekwood Gardens for relaxing fall fun.
+Visit the Cheekwood Gardens for relaxing fall activities in Nashville area.
 From September 19 to November 1, scarecrows of all shapes and sizes will fill the gardens.
 Each one is created by a member of the diverse Cheekwood artist community.
 You can also visit the pumpkin patch to pick out a pumpkin to take home and carve!
 The property is located at 1200 Forrest Park Drive in Nashville, and offers a beautiful setting for any crisp fall day.

 - Harvest Days at Nashville Zoo.